WHAT IS THE JR. SWARM PROGRAM?

 - 25+ Practice Hours over the Summer from Swarm Professionals

 - A custom Jr. Swarm long-sleeved jersey and short

 - (1) 2018-19 Swarm Season Ticket (9 Regular Season Games, Plus Playoffs)

 - Jr. NLL Tournament (Includes additional coaching from Swarm players and coaches)

 (Travel Expenses are not included in the fee… Airfare, Hotel, Food, Passport Fee, Transportation, Etc.)

-Parents will also be responsible for purchasing a membership for USBoxla to practice and play in the Jr. NLL Tournament.
+Parents will also be responsible for purchasing a $20 4-day Weekend Warrior Membership for USBoxla to play in the Jr. NLL Tournament.

 JR. SWARM COACHES

 - 6-year NLL pro with Georgia, New England, Buffalo and Toronto